 Evaluation metrics and data

 The race completion and the pad crossing times are measured in seconds (s).
-BCI performance is quantified through BCI command accuracy, which is the percentage of pads in a race where the correct command has been delivered within the given time frame.
-Pad crossing times are reported to simultaneously evaluate BCI command accuracy and delivery speed.
+BCI performance is quantified through BCI command accuracy, which is the percentage of pads in a race where the correct command has been delivered within the given time frame (i.e., while the pilot’s avatar is on the particular pad).
+Pad crossing times (“time on pad” metric) are reported to simultaneously evaluate BCI command accuracy and delivery speed.
 The total BCI command accuracy in a race is computed as the average per-command accuracies (class-specific true positive rates).
 For the white pads, an equivalent accuracy metric (true negative rate) is calculated as the percentage of white pads in the race that the pilot managed to cross without delivering any command.
-Finally, discriminancy of a given spatio-spectral EEG feature (corresponding to a certain EEG channel and a frequency band) for two mental classes is quantified through Fisher score as FS=μ1-μ2s12+s22, where μ1, μ2 are the means and s1, s2 are the standard deviations of this feature’s sample values for mental class 1 and 2, respectively.
-Discriminancy over larger topographic or spectral regions is computed as the average Fisher score of all features corresponding to the channels and frequency bands of the regions in question.
-Table S1 presents the list of sessions executed and the type of data acquired.
+Finally, discriminancy of a given spatio-spectral EEG feature (corresponding to a certain EEG channel and a frequency band) for two mental classes is quantified through Fisher score as FS=μ1-μ2s12+s22, where μ1, μ2 are the means and s1, s2 are the standard deviations of this feature’s sample values for mental class 1 (Both Hands) and 2 (Both Feet), respectively.
+Discriminancy over two large and physiologically relevant to MI topographic (lateral: FC3, FC4, C3, C4, CP3, CP4 and medial: FCz, Cz, CPz) and spectral (μ: 8-14 Hz and β: 22-32Hz) regions is computed as the average Fisher score of all features corresponding to the channels and frequency bands of the regions in question.
+S2 Table presents the list of sessions executed and the type of data acquired in each.

 Statistical analysis

 Point estimates are reported using averages or medians and dispersions as standard deviation or 25th and 75th percentiles, when the underlying distribution is normal or skewed, respectively.
 Training effects are shown by reporting Pearson correlation coefficients and their significance at the 95% confidence interval through Student’s t-distribution.
+The same type of correlation is employed to study the relationship of the application, machine and subject learning evaluation metrics.
 Additionally, the first and last four sessions are compared and tested for significant differences at the 95% confidence interval using unpaired, two-sided Wilcoxon non-parametric rank-sum tests.